keewillidevnet/cosmos-semiconductor-physics/examples/process-flow-generation.md

 ## Overview

-This example demonstrates CSP's ability to generate complete, manufacturable process flows for novel device structures—one of the most time-consuming aspects of semiconductor R&D.
+This example demonstrates CSP's ability to generate complete, manufacturable process flows for novel device structures; one of the most time consuming aspects of semiconductor R&D.

 ---